Key Takeaways

 - Use ergonomic accessories like laptop stands and external keyboards

-Sleep and Spinal Recovery
+Sleep and spinal recovery

 - Use pillows that support the natural curve of your neck

-- Using proper lighting to prevent strain
+- Use proper lighting to prevent strain

-Childhood and Adolescence
+Childhood and adolescence

 - Proper backpack weight and positioning